akvorado/akvorado/console/data/docs/02-configuration.md

 - `ris-instances` is a list of instances
 - `timeout` tells how much time to wait to get an answer from a RIS instance
+- `refresh` tells how much time to wait between two refresh of the list of routers

 Each instance accepts the following keys: